- DUPIXENT HCP Home

 Parasitic (Helminth) Infections: It is unknown if DUPIXENT will influence the immune response against helminth infections.
 Treat patients with pre-existing helminth infections before initiating therapy with DUPIXENT.
 If patients become infected while receiving treatment with DUPIXENT and do not respond to anti-helminth treatment, discontinue treatment with DUPIXENT until the infection resolves.
 Helminth infections (5 cases of enterobiasis and 1 case of ascariasis) were reported in pediatric patients 6 to 11 years old in the pediatric asthma development program.

-DRUG INTERACTIONS: Avoid use of live vaccines in patients treated with DUPIXENT.
+Vaccinations: Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating DUPIXENT.
+Avoid use of live vaccines in patients treated with DUPIXENT.

 USE IN SPECIFIC POPULATIONS